jhthorpe/myQC/README.md

 - Current atoms: All 1st and 2nd row elements
 - Current basis sets: STO-3G
 - Save considerable time by keeping the intermediate 'XX' file, which contains the two electron integrals.
-- Two electron integrals need a more stringent incomplete error function evaluation, as there are some numerical problems with MO eigenvalues that should be degenerate.
+- Two electron integrals potentially need a more stringent incomplete error function evaluation.

 One electron integrals implimented, two electron integrals implimented, but slow.
 RHF and UHF SCF implimented.
 You can now visualize your molecule with the molden program.